nomeata/haskell-for-readers/haskell-for-readers.md

 ### Tuples

-Imagine you are writing a function that wants to return two numbers -- say, the last digit the rest of the number.
+Imagine you are writing a function that wants to return two numbers -- say, the last digit and the rest of the number.
 The way to do that that you know so far would require defining a data type:
 ```haskell
 data TwoIntegers = TwoIntegers Integer Integer
 splitLastDigit :: Integer -> TwoIntegers